nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   shown with the correct command format.
 * If the index provided is negative or greater than the number of patients in the list, an error message will be shown saying the index is invalid.
+* The appointment should be deleted only once the bill for the appointment is paid.

 Examples:
 `deletebill 1` deletes Bernice's bill for her X-Ray appointment